 - 6 months of online access to complete your course (extensions available for when life gets busy)

-- Access to Nurse Educators via Student Assist (phone, live chat & email 6 days a week)
+- Access to Nurse Educators via Student Assist (phone, live chat & email, Monday to Friday)

 - Printed Learner’s Guide and all reading materials